Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays

 for the typical relic photon energy $E_{\gamma} = 10^{-3}$ eV corresponding to the CMB temperature of 2.73 K. On average, protons (or neutrons similarly) with energy above $E_{GZK}$ lose about 20\% energy per scattering and the mean free path of the photopion reactions can be estimated by $l_{\pi} = 1/(\sigma_{\pi} n_{\gamma}) \sim 10^7$ lightyears where the photopion cross section $\sigma_{\pi} \sim 0.2$ mb and relic photon number density $n_{\gamma} = 500$ cm$^{-3}$.
 Therefore, UHECR protons will quickly lose most of their energy to stay below $E_{GZK}$ when propagating at large cosmological distances and being scattered up to $10^3$ times.
 The cosmic ray spectrum will show an abrupt cutoff at the so-called Greisen-Zatsepin-Kuzmin (GZK) limit $E_{GZK}$ due to the opacity of CMB \cite{greisen1966,zatsepin1966}.
 Indeed, such a suppression at energies of $4-6\times 10^{19}$ eV was observed by large UHECR detector arrays \cite{thepierreaugercollaboration2008,highresolutionflyseyecollaboration2008}.

 However, there are quite a few puzzles for the UHECRs.
 One of the main problems is where the UHECRs come from.
-As widely accepted, UHECRs, at least with energies above $10^{19}$ eV, have an extra-galactic origin, which was essentially confirmed by anisotropy observations by the Pierre Auger and Telescope Array (TA) collaborations \cite{thepierreaugercollaboration2017,abbasi2018}.
+As widely accepted, UHECRs, at least with energies above $10^{19}$ eV, have an extra-galactic origin, which was essentially confirmed by anisotropy observations by the Pierre Auger and Telescope Array (TA) collaborations \cite{abbasi2014,thepierreaugercollaboration2017,abbasi2018}.
 These UHECR particles are nearly unaffected by galactic and intergalactic magnetic fields and the mapping of their directionality should help identify the location of the sources.
 But there have been observations of super-GZK events with energies above $10^{20}$ eV that are difficult to explain under the GZK effect and in addition, no obvious sources can be connected to these events within the CMB attenuated distance \cite{hayashida1994,berezinsky2006,abbasi2018}.
 UHECR mass composition is typically inferred from observations of the extensive air showers, i.e., the depth where the shower reaches its maximum, and depends on the models of hadronic interactions at extreme energies.
-Heavier composition at higher energies was used to fit the energy spectrum of UHECRs \cite{anchordoqui2019}.
-However, new physics beyond the standard model at such high energies could make UHECR protons appear heavier under the normal interpretation \cite{pavlidou2018}.
+Heavier composition at higher energies was used to fit the energy spectrum of UHECRs \cite{anchordoqui2019,alvesbatista2019}.
+However, new physics beyond the standard model at such high energies could make UHECR protons appear heavier under the normal interpretation \cite{farrar2013,pavlidou2019}.
+New insights in hadron physics rather than the heavy nuclei assumption are needed for us to fully understand the air shower physics including the muon excess puzzle.
+In particular, Farrar and Allen \cite{farrar2013} suggested a chiral symmetry restoration model that can provide a remarkably consistent description of air shower observations with UHECRs as pure protons and is in line with the idea of staged quark condensation \cite{tan2019c}.
+In addition, nucleosynthesis from big bang and stars indicates that hydrogen is much more abundant than other heavy elements and more so in the early Universe.
+Therefore, protons should be a natural dominant source for UHECRs.

 An even more puzzling observation by the TA collaboration \cite{abbasi2018} shows that in the hotspot direction there is a deficit of sub-GZK events with energies in between $10^{19.2}$ and $10^{19.75}$ eV and an excess for super-GZK events ($E > 10^{19.75}$ eV), which seems to indicate that sub-GZK and super-GZK events have different origins.
 On the other hand, the UHECRs from the hotspot observed by the TA collaboration are likely correlated with IceCube neutrinos \cite{fang2014,icecube2016}, which may indicate a single source origin for both UHECRs and neutrinos.